Anzac Day match: Meaning and significance

 For many people, the clash may be their closest involvement with Anzac Day remembrance services.
 Before the match, a special Anzac Day service is held at the MCG.
-This ceremony includes the recognition of Australian War Veterans as well as a Flag Ceremony, including the playing of the "Last Post" and "Australian National Anthem".
+This ceremony includes the recognition of Australian War Veterans as well as a Flag Ceremony, including the playing of the "Last Post", "God Defend New Zealand" and "Advance Australia Fair".

-Sydney-based journalist and former Australian rugby national representative player Peter FitzSimons commented in the Sydney Morning Herald of the 2008 game that he had:...rarely seen something so impressive in the world of sport.
+Sydney-based journalist and former Australian rugby union national representative player Peter FitzSimons commented in the Sydney Morning Herald of the 2008 game that he had:...rarely seen something so impressive in the world of sport.
 As they played the Last Post and the national anthem, the 100,000-strong crowd[sic] uttered not a peep, whispered not a murmur.
 The atmosphere was electric and the general mood in the air one of reverence for the diggers and anticipation of the game to come...Somewhere, someone has done a superb job organising that landmark day in Australian sport.